fcostin/tcplb/docs/DESIGN.md

   forwarded connections, once the decision has been made to forward them to some given upstream, they will be left to complete or fail.

+### Future extension: Monitoring upstream health improvements

-In future the above transition rule could be enhanced to transition only after observing some number of repeated failures or successes, respectively, or to make the decision based on a short-time-window estimate of the connection failure rate vs some defined objective.
+In state transition rule could be enhanced to transition only after observing some number of repeated failures or successes, respectively, or to make the decision based on a short-time-window estimate of the connection failure rate vs some defined objective.

 Further ideas:

 - probabilistic model - hidden Markov model with two hidden states, HEALTHY & UNHEALTHY. infer hidden state probabilities given observations
-- software circuit breakers
+- review software circuit breaker state machines
 - nginx TCP health check documentation
 - in principle, groups of load balancers could pool observations for better collective estimates of upstream health

-### Performance
+### Future extension: Performance

 Performance is a non-goal of the proof-of-concept server.